gh9869827/fifo-tool-datasets/README.md

 - ✅ **A Python SDK** — for structured loading and conversion
 - ✅ **A CLI** — to upload/download `.dat` files to/from the Hugging Face Hub

 `.dat` files are plain-text datasets designed for LLM training.
-They come in two styles:
+They come in three styles:

 - 💬 `sqna` (single-turn): prompt-response pairs
 - 🧠 `conversation` (multi-turn): role-tagged chat sessions
+- ⚙️ `dsl` (structured): system → input → DSL output triplets

 See format examples below in each adapter section.